audreyhunsberger/al_candidate_expenditures_2024/README.md

 It allows the user to easily browse through 2024 campaign expenditures for Alabama politicians.
 Pretty simple, but fun to expand my technical knowledge!

+PS: You'll notice that everything says "Audrey Bayne."
+That's my maiden name, not an imposter!

 ## How to Use

 The home page has a dropdown to select a candidate.